 U.S. President Gerald Ford re-affirmed his country's support for he state of Israel in a?

-U.S. President Gerald Ford re-affirmed his country's support for he state of Israel in a welcoming speech to visiting Israeli Prime Minister, Yitzhak Rabin, in Washington on Tuesday (27 January).
+Background: U.S. President Gerald Ford re-affirmed his country's support for he state of Israel in a welcoming speech to visiting Israeli Prime Minister, Yitzhak Rabin, in Washington on Tuesday (27 January).

 The President joined cabinet officials and two thousand spectators who turned out in a downpour at the White House to welcome Mr. Rabin at the beginning of his visit to the United States.